-There are some benefits on plans that should be eliminated or enhanced to give more value to employees and stakeholders.
+Some benefits on plans should be eliminated or enhanced to give more value to employees and stakeholders.
 By having them on your plan, they are subject to abuse.
 It is not necessarily your employees’ fault, and the practitioners are all too willing to take your benefit dollar as far as it can go.
-Since benefit renewals are all based upon the previous year’s claims, a plan could be subject to huge increases, benefit reduction or in extreme cases, plan cancellation.
+Since benefit renewals are all based on the previous year’s claims, a plan could be subject to huge increases, benefit reduction, or plan cancellation in extreme cases.
 So here are the benefits we should get rid of from our plan.

-Here are only a sampling of some of the benefits that you should be aware of and discourage having them on your employee benefit plan.
+Here are only a sampling of some of the benefits you should be aware of and discourage having on your employee benefit plan.

 Most companies have Accidental Death & Dismemberment (AD&D) on their group benefit plans but should they?
-This benefit provides benefits for injury resulting in loss, or permanent and total loss of use of body parts.
+This benefit provides benefits for injury resulting in loss or permanent and total loss of use of body parts.
 It also pays out a benefit in the event of death caused by accident on or off the job.
-It’s a benefit over the years that don’t cost very much (relative to Life and LTD), and rates have increased nominally for years.
-There’s a reason why premiums have stayed flat…..because it seldom pays a benefit.
+It’s a benefit over the years that don’t cost very much (relative to Life, Critical Illness and LTD), and rates have increased nominally for years.
+But, there’s a reason why premiums have stayed flat…..because it seldom pays a benefit.

 What if you could get the same AD&D benefit + incorporate a critical disease component or a cancer rider for around the same price as your typical AD&D coverage.
 Why not get something that brings some additional value to your AD&D policy.
-You may actually have employees perk up as opposed to having their eyes glaze over when talking about this in a benefits meeting.
+For example, you may actually have employees perk up instead of having their eyes glaze over when talking about this in a benefits meeting.